seanorama/masterclass/security-advanced/README.md

 ##### Create & confirm MySQL user 'root'

 Prepare MySQL DB for Ranger use.

-Run these steps on the node where MySQL is located
+- Run these steps on the node where MySQL/Hive is located.
+To find this, you can either:
+  - use Ambari UI or
+  - Just run `mysql` on each node: if it returns `mysql: command not found`, move onto next node

 - `sudo mysql`
 - Execute following in the MySQL shell.
 Change the password to your preference.